Edinburgh-Genome-Foundry/DnaFeaturesViewer/README.rst

 .. code:: python

-    (sudo) pip install dna_features_viewer
+    pip install dna_features_viewer

-Dna Features Viewer can be installed by unzipping the source code in one directory and using this command:
+DNA Features Viewer can be installed by unzipping the source code in one directory and using this command:

 .. code:: python

-    sudo python setup.py install
+    python setup.py install

 If you intend to use the bokeh features, you need to also install Bokeh and Pandas:

 .. code:: python

-    (sudo) pip install bokeh pandas
+    pip install bokeh pandas

 To parse GFF files, install the ``bcbio-gff`` library:

 .. code::
-    (sudo) pip install bcbio-gff
+    pip install bcbio-gff

 Examples of use